MultiSafepay/docs/content/payments/methods/billing-suite/klarna/user-guide/changing-order-status-to-shipped.md

 ## In your backend

-If you change the order status to **Shipped** in your [backend](/getting-started/glossary/#backend), some MultiSafepay plugins can pass the updated status to your MultiSafepay account automatically:
+Some MultiSafepay plugins can pass the updated status to your MultiSafepay account automatically when you set the order status in your [backend](/getting-started/glossary/#backend) to:

-- Magento 2 and WooCommerce: When you set the order to **Shipped** in your backend.
+- Magento 2: **Shipped**
-- Shopware 5: When you set the order to **Delivered** in your backend.
+- Shopware 5: **Completed**
+- WooCommerce: **Completed**

 For other MultiSafepay plugins, you can forward the status via our API by making a `PATCH /orders` request.

-Some third-party plugins may not support forwarding the status via our API.
+Some third-party plugins may not support this.

 See API reference – [Update an order](/api/#update-an-order).